 If near the beginning of a journey to improve your company’s security, a vulnerability scan is a great way to set a benchmark from which future progress will be measured, as well as highlighting your most critical vulnerabilities from which a set of clear, actionable steps can be produced.

-For example, an organisation might not have recently reviewed their security, have a new team in place, or the IT infrastructure may have recently changed, through transformation, or acquisition of new companies or departments.
+An organisation might not have recently reviewed their security, have a new team in place, or the IT infrastructure may have recently changed, through transformation, or acquisition of new companies or departments.
 Forming a prioritised, focused plan of action is critical to ensure the most effective steps are taken first, and precious time is not wasted within an already overstretched IT team.

 With Comtact's in-depth Vulnerability Scans, we paint the picture of your current state of security, giving you a number of quick wins that with significantly improve your security footprint in the fewest steps possible.

-Carrying out the Vulnerability Scan
+Carrying out the vulnerability scan

 For internal vulnerability scans, on-site access is required to the internal company network, to plug in our suite of scanning tools into a suitable network port - full access is required.
 If the network is large, we find out how the network is segmented and perform systematic scans, each taking a number of hours.
 The scans need to be broken up into manageable, and logical chunks.
 For example, if there are 20 users on one site and 20 on the other, then each scan will be segmented by IP.
 Any high-value servers will be isolated and scanned individually.